mistio/mist-ce/docs/source/images_api.rst

         "search_term":"Gentoo"
       }

-   :jsonparam string search_term:  *not required* If given, mist will return only images that include the search term.
+   :jsonparam string search_term:  *not required*
-   Else mist will return all available images for the given backend.
+   If search_term is given, mist will return only images that include the search term, otherwise mist will return all available images for the given backend.
 If the given backend is an EC2 Backend, mist will search through all EC2 images including community and custom images.

    **Example response**: